 chapters - scholarly

 Jane, Emma A. & Vincent, Nicole A (2020).
-“On gendered cyberhate and transdisciplinarity”, in Filimowicz, Michael & Tzankova, Veronika, Reimagining Communication, vol 1: Meaning.
+“Cyberhate, Communication and Transdisciplinarity”, in Filimowicz, Michael & Tzankova, Veronika, Reimagining Communication, vol 1: Meaning.
 Routledge.

 Vincent, Nicole A and Jane, Emma A. (2019).
 “Parental Responsibility and Gene Editing”, in Erik Parens & Josephine Johnston (eds.).
 Human Flourishing in an Age of Gene Editing, submitted to Oxford University Press.